avbotics/Spot-Micro-Control-and-Animation/README.md

 All these features are based upon Inverse Kinematics.

 In the main program Spot_Micro_Control_v01.py:

 -Line 57 to 72: set-up of the XBOX One (or similar) controller.
 You can use the attached utility Essai_Joystick_01.py to identify the parameters

 -Line 565: This is the best place where you could place the call to your own servo control function

-Based upon the paws to body position, the Inverse Kinematics functions calculates 4 sets of 3 angles (x shoulder, y shoulder, y elbow/knee): thetalf, thetarf, thetarr, thetalr
+Based upon the paws to body position, the Inverse Kinematics functions calculates 4 sets of 3 angles (x shoulder, y shoulder, y elbow/knee): thetalf, thetarf, thetarr, thetalr:

 -lf: left front leg
 -rf : right front leg
 -rr : right rear leg